nvennin/test-www/procedures/Procedure_GDP_VOZWP_Recall_procedure.md

   * Medical significance of the product.
   * Availability of competitor products containing the same generic active ingredients or therapeutic equivalents.

-The proceedings of the Recall Meeting are documented and form part of the formal record.
+The proceedings of the Recall Meeting are documented and form part of the formal record, duly documented in the comments of the GitHub Issue.

 Based on the input of participants, discussions with regulatory authority(ies) and review of data at the recall review meeting, the Head of Quality recommends whether the Recall is to be initiated and whether this is required to be an urgent request.

-The Head of Quality informs the Safety Monitoring Committee on outcome of the meeting and any necessary Market Action to be taken including all recalls.

 ### Regulatory Authority Notiﬁcation